Hocnonsense/vcontact2/README.md

 ## Requirements

 vConTACT requires numerous python packages to function correctly, and each must be properly installed and working for vConTACT to also work.

- * python 3.6
+ * python ~3.6 (not python 2.7 safe)
  * networkx>=1.11
  * numpy>=1.12.1
  * scipy>=0.19.0